 Contact us to arrange private meetings, breakfast, lunches and dinners at spectacular locations across Antibes/Juan-les-Pins.

-$Billion growth funds and their impact on the data center market
+$Billion Dollar Growth Funds and their impact on the Data Center market

 Over the past two years billions of dollars have been closed in funds designed to invest in global data centre and digital infrastructure markets.
 Private equity, large investment firms, pension and sovereign wealth funds and more recently Alt institutional investors have spent tens of billions of dollars through acquisitions of data center platforms and poised to invest more, substantially shifting ownership in the sector.
 The surge in remote work and virtual business models, cloud services, e-commerce, gaming, video streaming and other digital services has in turn spurred demand for digital transformation initiatives.
 Investors recognize that data centers as an asset class has changed over the past two years alone in terms of its importance and maturity.
 Investment structures have also expanded from triple net lease real estate model of data centres through to investment in operating firms taking development risk on new fibre construction.